 Aim: To develop new, green oxidative Heck reaction protocols, employing air for the essential Pd(II) recycling.
 To explore the scoop of the reaction methodology in medicinal chemistry projects.
+To develop continuous flow methodologies.
 To use the Pd(II)-bidentate nitrogen ligand catalytic system also for other classes of coupling reactions.